peacess/door_player/README.md

 Features:
 1. Play mp4/mkv video file
 2. Embedded subtitle
-3. Fast forward by the Packet(not support rewind)
+3. Fast Forward by the Packet(not support rewind)
-4. Fast forward by the Frame(not support rewind)
+4. Fast Forward by the Frame(not support rewind)
 5. Next/Pre file
 6. Keyboard
    * Space/Click-left -> toggle play or pause